nidhinthomas-ai/ESM-PTM/README.md

 The repository is organized as follows:

+your-repository-name/
+├── esm_ptm/
+│   ├── CNNModel.py
+│   ├── Embedding.py
+│   ├── ExtractPeptide.py
+│   ├── SplitDataset.py
+│   ├── ML.py
+│   └── __init__()
+├── datasets/
+│   ├── N_Gly.fasta
+│   ├── N_Gly_pos.csv
+│   └── Rest of the dataset
+├── models/
+│   └── ESM_PTM.pt
+├── results/
+│   └── testing_results.csv
+├── predict.py
+├── train.py
+├── RESDME.md
+└── requirements.txt

-esm_ptm/: Contains the main scripts for the project. datasets/: Includes the datasets used for training and testing the model. models/: Stores the trained model files. results/: Stores the results from testing the model.
+**esm_ptm**: Contains the main scripts for the project.
+**datasets**: Includes the datasets used for training and testing the model.
+**models**: Stores the trained model files.
+**results**: Stores the results from testing the model.

 ## Model Description